nnail0/cachelab-b-f25/datalab-b-exp.typ

 ==== _64x64_
 This code followed a bit of a different story.
 The development that this code took further suggests that there may be some side effects with some of the variables being used, since we cannot currently provide a plausable explanation for what else could be happening; the model maintained the same structure and order in the code as it did previously, so some faults were unclear in source.
 - First run: invalid result.
 This code iteration produced suboptimal yet valid _32x32_ code and right-on-the-spot _61x67_ code, which was strange.
-Taking a quick glance at the code, I was never fully able to determine the cause of the invalidity.
+Taking a look at the code, the cause cause of the invalidity was never fully determined.
 - Second run: Like with other versions, the code that was generated produced 0 misses, which is effectively impossible and indicates that some sort of issue occurred with this iteration.
 ChatGPT was then prompted to revisit this code and ensure that the setup was being conducted properly.
 - Third run: Like with the _32x32_ case, the _64x64_ code hit well under the miss target of _1300_ and netted *_1180_* misses.
 This came at the cost of breaking the _61x67_ test case.